Brandon Roberts: Life after football

 Although Roberts was accepted into medical school as a senior in college, he was allowed to defer his admission for a year in order to serve as an academic coach with the National Football Foundation’s Play it Smart Program.
 Roberts worked as an academic mentor and counselor for student athletes at Vashon High School where he conducted tutoring sessions, study halls, and ACT preparation classes, and also organized community service events.
 He also volunteered as a defensive assistant for the Vashon High School junior varsity and varsity football teams, and he helped the varsity team reach and win their first state playoff game in school history.

 Roberts subsequently returned to his home state of Ohio for medical school at Case Western Reserve University School of Medicine.
 In 2008, he was awarded the Case Western Reserve School of Medicine’s Dean’s Award, recognizing a member of the graduating class who exemplifies outstanding service and dedication to his classmates in assisting in the achievement of their educational goals.
-After graduation in 2008, Roberts returned to St. Louis’ Washington University School of Medicine for his residency at Barnes-Jewish Hospital.
-He is a pediatric anesthesiologist at Dayton Children's Hospital, and lives in Dayton, OH with his wife and children.
+After graduation in 2008, Roberts returned to St. Louis’ Washington University School of Medicine for his residency/fellowship at Barnes-Jewish Hospital/St. Louis Children's Hospital.
+He is a pediatric anesthesiologist and lives in Akron, OH with his wife and children.